pyne/pyne/docs/source/devsguide/simplesim.rst

     This issue has been managed for tallies by creating the :py:mod:`pyne.simplesim.nestedgeom` module.
-In this module, there are classes such as :py:class:`pyne.simplesim.nestedgeom.Cell`,
+In this module, there are classes such as :py:class:`nestedgeom.Cell`,
-    :py:class:`pyne.simplesim.nestedgeom.Surf`,
+    :py:class:`nestedgeom.Surf`,
-    :py:class:`pyne.simplesim.nestedgeom.Univ` that only hold a string name of a cell/surface/universe (they are not cells/surfaces/universes themselves), but make it clear thta the string name represents a cell/surface/universe.
+    :py:class:`nestedgeom.Univ` that only hold a string name of a cell/surface/universe (they are not cells/surfaces/universes themselves), but make it clear thta the string name represents a cell/surface/universe.
     The problem here is that the notation becomes quite verbose.